jagar2/Globus-Personal-Docker/README.md

 # Globus-Personal-Docker

-This repository contains a Dockerfile for building a Docker image that can be used to run a personal Globus Connect Server.
+This repository contains a Dockerfile for building a Docker image that can be used to run a Globus Connect Personal endpoint.
 The image is based on the [globus/globus-connect-server](https://hub.docker.com/r/globus/globus-connect-server) image, and adds a script that can be used to configure the server with a personal endpoint.

-## Building the container
+## Build container

-To build the container, run the following command:

 ```sh
 docker build -t globus .
 ```

-## Running the container
+## Run container for setup

-You need to start by running the container and doing the initial configuration.
-The following command will start the container and mount the necessary volumes:

 ```sh
 docker run \